bostrot/wsl2-distro-manager/README.md

 https://flutter.dev/desktop

+Run with `flutter run -d windows` and build with `flutter build windows`

 ## Why

 WSL2 is great.
 It makes it very simple to spin up new workplaces with different systems for the project you need or just testing.